wizos/awesome-stars-eryajf/README.md

 *   [fengzhizi715/RxCache](https://github.com/fengzhizi715/RxCache) - A local reactive cache for Java and Android.
 Now, it supports heap memory、off-heap memory and disk cache.

-*   [SPLWare/esProc](https://github.com/SPLWare/esProc) - esProc SPL is a scripting language for data processing, with well-designed rich library functions and powerful syntax, which can be executed in a Java program through JDBC interface and computing independently.
+*   [SPLWare/esProc](https://github.com/SPLWare/esProc) - esProc SPL is a pure Java developed software that can serve as a programming language for data analysis, a middleware for report data preparation, and an efficient big data computing engine.

 *   [lizhangqu/cronet](https://github.com/lizhangqu/cronet) - cronet is a framework that using chromium net to send network request for android